 Sidewalkers must be at least 14 years old and be able to walk and jog beside the horse to support of their rider during the lesson.
 To ensure consistency and support for each participant, Sidewalkers are encouraged to commit to the same day and time each week for the lesson session.

 Horse Leaders ensure that each horse is groomed, tacked and warmed up prior to the start of each lesson.
 They help ensure the safety of horse and rider before, during and after the lesson.
 Horse Leaders also help with untacking and grooming their horse after the lesson.

 Horse Leaders must possess a basic understanding of horse behavior and demonstrate horse handling skills and the ability to assess and address horse behavior.
 Horse Leaders must be at least 14 years old and be able to walk and jog with the horse during the lesson.
 Prior to handling horses or leading them in a lesson, Horse Leaders must complete a minimum of 4 lessons as a Sidewalker and complete Horse Leader Training.

 Volunteers can assist with general barn chores to keep our barn organized.
 Duties include stall cleaning, tack cleaning, basic equine care, groundskeeping and facility chores.
 Barn volunteers must be at least 12 years old.

 Become an Occupational Therapy incorporating Hippotherapy Volunteer

 Southern Reins offers Occupational Therapy and Physical Therapy sessions using the motion of the horse in our Hippotherapy program.
-Volunteers walk next to the horse to support the therapist during the mounted portion of the session.
-Volunteers must complete a minimum of 4 lessons as a Sidewalker and complete Hippotherapy training.
+Volunteers provide support to the client and the therapist during the mounted portion of the session.
+Volunteers must complete a minimum of 4 lessons as a Sidewalker and complete specialized Hippotherapy training.